 Even if temperatures stay on the mild side, the air is still cool and homeowners will still reach for the thermostat to remove the winter chill.
 A heating system tune-up by a trained technician will ensure good working order for their systems.
-Homeowners should also consider regularly changing the filters on their furnaces to improve air quality and energy efficiency, according to energy.gov.
+Homeowners should also consider upgrading their fireplace with a wood stove and gas insert, according to energy.gov.

 More Tips to Prepare Your Home for Winter Weather

 In addition to showing your home heating systems some annual TLC, there are a number of things homeowners can and should do to winterize their homes.
 Compiled by Tragar’s heating professionals, these tips will also help you save money and energy this winter no matter how cold it gets:

 - The CDC recommends installing weather stripping, insulation and storm windows, insulating water lines that run along exterior walls, cleaning out gutters, and repairing roof leaks.